 - Through exposure to patients and health care professionals of many backgrounds, consider the importance of culture, language, available resources and infrastructure when planning approaches to patient care, patient education and education of other health care workers.

-Our 2 year curriculum seeks to foster the basis for a complete understanding of the many facets of toxicology, so that the fellow will be able to find the niche that is most suited to their future practice in medicine.
+Our two-year curriculum seeks to foster the basis for a complete understanding of the many facets of toxicology, so that the fellow will be able to find the niche that is most suited to their future practice in medicine.
 The curriculum is a blend of conference-style didactic learning, course work, hands-on bedside (ICU, ED, floor patients) and clinic consultations, poison center based phone consultations, and research.
 Specific areas addressed by our curriculum include:

 - The clinical manifestations, differential diagnosis and management of various poisoning.